Mtiwari27/Image-Interpreter/README.md

-# Image-Insights
+# Image-Interpreter
-ImageInsights is a Python Streamlit app powered by the Google Gemini model for advanced image analysis and description.
+ImageInterpreter is a Python Streamlit app powered by the Google Gemini model for advanced image analysis and description.
 Users can effortlessly upload images, optionally provide prompts, and receive insightful answers, making it a seamless and intuitive tool for visual data interpretation.
-ImageInsights app can be accessed [here](https://image-insights.streamlit.app/)
+The app can be accessed [here](https://Image-Interpreter.streamlit.app/)

 ---

 ## How It Works
 - Upload Image: Choose or drag-and-drop an image directly into the app.
-- Optional Prompt: Provide a prompt for more context (optional but enhances accuracy).
+- Optional Prompt: Provide a prompt for more context (Optional).
 - Get Insights: Instantly receive detailed insights and analysis of the uploaded image.

 ---